go-plugify/go-plugify/README.md

 With go-plugify, you can easily implement powerful features and solve many common development problems.
 For instance, instead of recompiling and redeploying an entire program for a minor patch, you can apply, test, and verify changes within seconds.
 And that’s just one of the problems it helps you solve.

+Note that go-plugify is still under iterative development and is not recommended for use in production environments.

 ### Features

 - Hot Update via Plugin: Compile small pieces of code locally and load them remotely without restarting.